kubernetes-sigs/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 }

-// Defines how important it is to serve the model compared to other models. type Criticality string const (
+// Defines how important it is to serve the model compared to other models.
+/* REVIEW: Describe why there are only three levels and suggest that we don't expect to extend this enumeration, probably within the field name above.
+Open enumerations can be problematic, but a novice user reading this could reasonably ask "why not just have a priority number?" and so we should answer that. */ type Criticality string const (
     // Most important.
 Requests to this band will be shed last.